chemouna/AlgorithmsCatalog/README.md

 - is a binary search tree that is height balanced: for each node x, the heights of the left and right subtrees of x differ by at most 1.
 To implement an AVL tree, we maintain an extra attribute in each node: x:h is the height of node x.

+##### Treap
+- A treap is a binary search tree with a modified way of ordering the nodes.
+- The nodes of the treap are ordered so that the keys obey the binary-searchtree property and the priorities obey the min-heap order property:
+   - If v is a left child of u, then v.key < u.key.
+   - If v is a right child of u, then v.key > u.key.
+   - If v is a child of u, then v.priority > u:priority.
+(This combination of properties is why the tree is called a "treap": it has features of both a binary search tree and a heap.)

 ##### Red Black Tree
 - is a kind of self-balancing binary search tree.
 Each node of the binary tree has an extra bit, and that bit is often interpreted as the color (red or black)